Dheuster/AFT-FO4Edition/readme.txt

      AFT until after you:

      1) Have a pipboy
-     2) Have Talked to Codsworth in Sanctuary
+     2) Have Completed the Main Quest "Out of Time" (Rescue the minute men in Concord)

      That will allow AFT to initialize immediately and hopefully prevent any initialization bugs an alt-start mod may introduce.